 This 12-credit program is offered entirely online.
 The program is focused on the most significant strategic initiatives faced by human resources professionals.
 Courses address intellectual capital, lifestyle benefits, strategic recruiting and the effectiveness of market-connected culture.

 Master of Science in Human Resources Management

 Comprised of 36 credits, this human resources program prepares graduates to become strategic partners in their organizations.
-Course topics include succession planning, organizational research, human resources ethics and enterprise management.
+Course topics include strategic recruitment, organizational research, human resources ethics and enterprise management.